Rubio says US is designating 2 more gangs as foreign terrorist groups

 That includes the ability to kill them as well as take action against the properties and banking accounts in the U.S. for the group’s members and people with ties to the criminal organizations, Rubio said, adding it would also help with intelligence sharing.

+“This time we’re not just going to hunt for drug dealers in the little fast boats and say ‘let’s try to arrest them,’” Rubio said at a news conference in Ecuador's capital, Quito.
+“No, the president has said he wants to wage war on these groups because they’ve been waging war on us for 30 years and no one has responded.”

-Rubio’s meetings in Quito on Thursday follow talks a day earlier with Mexican leaders that were overshadowed by the U.S. military strike on suspected Tren de Aragua drug runners in the southern Caribbean.
+Rubio’s meetings in Quito on Thursday followed talks a day earlier with Mexican leaders that were overshadowed by the U.S. military strike on suspected Tren de Aragua drug runners in the southern Caribbean.

 The Trump administration asserts that it targeted a Venezuelan drug-running ship crewed by members of Tren de Aragua.
 U.S. officials say the vessel's cargo was intended for the United States and that the strike killed 11 people.